[HISTORY: Derived from 1988 Codified Ordinances of the Mayor and City Council. Amendments noted where applicable.]

 Bonds covering sediment control measures shall be separate from those for other construction work and will be returned when the work has been satisfactorily completed.

-A grading permit shall be valid for one year from the date of issuance or for such longer period of time as may be specified therein.
+A grading permit shall be valid for three years from the date of issuance or for such longer period of time as may be specified therein.

 Inspection is the responsibility of the Director of Public Works.
 Final inspection reports will be forwarded to the office of the Soil Conservation District.
 A copy of the notice of any violation will also be forwarded to the Department of Natural Resources and will be in accordance with published established practices.

 Any person convicted of committing any unlawful act as provided in this chapter shall be guilty of a misdemeanor.
 If any unlawful act is continuing, then each day during which such violation continues shall be considered a separate offense.
-In addition to any criminal penalty which may be imposed, all the provisions of this chapter may be enforced by petition for injunction filed on behalf of the Mayor and City Council of Havre de Grace.
+In addition to any criminal penalty which may be imposed, all the provisions of this chapter may be enforced by petition for injunction filed on behalf of the Mayor and City Council of Havre de Grace in the Circuit Court for Harford County.